customer7/ncn/src/site/notes/Neurosurgery Cases.md

 - _Page navigation_: Facilitates bi-directional linking to different places and back.

 If you are not sure about an abbreviation, [[Notes/Index, Abbreviations\|here]] is the reference.

+**What if the imaging is too small to see the details.**

+All the images are stored as PNG and can be magnified without losing the pixels.

 ---